Debra Soh

 Debra W. Soh is a Canadian columnist, author, and former academic sex researcher.

 Soh received her Ph.D. from York University in Toronto.
 She has extensively researched paraphilias, suggesting they are neurological conditions rather than learned behaviors.
-Soh has written articles for various publications, and she once hosted Quillette's Wrongspeak podcast with Jonathan Kay.
+Soh has written articles for various publications, and she once hosted Quillettes Wrongspeak podcast with Jonathan Kay.
 She identifies as a former feminist who became disillusioned with the term.

 Soh has criticized childhood gender transitions, arguing for waiting until a child reaches cognitive maturity.
 She has also written against anti-conversion therapy laws that include both sexual orientation and gender identity.
 In 2020, she published her first book, The End of Gender: Debunking the Myths about Sex and Identity in Our Society.

 Education and research

 Soh holds a Ph.D. degree in psychology from York University in Toronto.
 Her dissertation was titled Functional and Structural Neuroimaging of Paraphilic Hypersexuality in Men, and her committee included Keith Schneider of York University and James Cantor of the Centre for Addiction and Mental Health.
 During her graduate studies, Soh received the Michael Smith Foreign Research Award from the Social Sciences and Humanities Research Council of Canada and York's Provost Dissertation Scholarship.

 While at York, she studied paraphilias.
 Her research indicates that these are neurological conditions rather than learned behaviours.